sarraKs/LoanServiceProject/README.md

 - BankService (SOAP API) : If the check is validated, it requests funds from a Loan Provider Service and adds them to the customer’s bank account.
 And, notifies the customer of the approval of the loan (NotificationService).
 - NotificationService (REST API) : Notifies customers about loan approval or rejection via email/SMS.

+### How to run the application

+- install the requirements :

+    pip install -r requirements.txt

+- From within the customer-service/ folder, run:

+    uvicorn main:app --reload